maim-lain/schooloflust/quests.md

 <br>

 ## Mom the Bum
-**Description:**
-You find Mom drunk on the couch.
-What's going on?

-**Objectives:**
-#1 - Talk to Mom on the couch in the living room.
-#2 - Talk to Mom when she's not asleep.
-#3 - Give $100 to Mom.

-**Walkthrough:**
-- At night go to the living room and talk to Mom
-- In the morning on a weekday talk to Mom and give her $100 (+1 Romance)
+- Talk to Mom in the morning on a weekday and give her $100 (+1 Romance)

 <br>
 <br>

 ## Mom No Longer a Bum
-**Description:**
-Mom was offered a new job by Uncle Gip at his place in town, however she seems rather secretive about it.

-**Objectives:**
-#1 - Figure out where Mom works.
+**Requirements:**
+- Complete the sidequest: Mom the Bum
+- Complete the sidequest: Finding a Disguise

 **Walkthrough:**
-- incomplete
+- Go to Mom's room and read the diary on her nightstand
+- When it's evening go to town and enter the Bunny Bar

 <br>
 <br>

 ## Natalie's Peeping Tom
-**Description:**
-You find out that the neighbor, who is a cop, has been stalking Natalie.
-You need to find a way to stop him.
+**Requirements:**
+- Quest becomes available on 9/11

 **Objectives:**
-#1 - Talk to the neighbor hiding under the tree.
-#2 - Hold on to the neighbor's box.
-#3 - Find out if Natalie stole the box.
 #4 - Buy a drill from the shopping mall in town.
 #5 - Look inside the peephole in your bedroom.
 #6 - Wait till Natalie comes out of her bedroom.